hot tip!

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

-As an RA, I have a special place in my heart for the exhilarating whirlwind that is college move-in day.
-The atmosphere is charged with anticipation and excitement as students and their loved ones set up their new home away from home.
+As a former RA, I have a special place in my heart for the exhilarating whirlwind that is college move-in day, charged with anticipation and excitement.
 Sometime during the sweaty rush of unloading cars and the joyous chaos of parents running around, though, it’s inevitable that someone is going to have the stressful realization they forgot to pack something important.

 All prices were accurate at the time of publishing.